 - Do one of the following:

 On the General tab, click Advanced.

 Click Change Password.

-- In the New password box, type your new password.
-The password can be up to 15 characters long and case-sensitive.
+In the Change Password dialog box, type your new password and verify it by typing it a second time.
+The password can be up to 15 characters.